 Your application code can be public or private.

 If you’re developing a traditional server-side application, you can still take advantage of Blockstack authentication.
 For an example, check out our Ruby on Rails gem.

 App reviewers are currently selected by Blockstack PBC.
 Reviewers are entities that have a proprietary methodology that helps them make objective judgements for why a certain app might be better than others.
 We strive to engage a diverse coalition of app reviewers with the goal of making application ranking objective and resilient to abuse.

-The app reviewers are Product Hunt, TryMyUI, Awario, and the digital rights reviewer.
+The app reviewers are Product Hunt, TryMyUI, Awario, and the New Internet Labs.
 See here for more details about each reviewer.
 Future reviewers could expand to community election.
 Please see our GitHub repository to raise issues or make suggestions for App Mining.

 How are apps ranked?

 App reviewers have a proprietary methodology that helps them make objective judgments for why one app might be better than another.
 Each app reviewers determines the data, formula, and personnel they wish to utilize.
 For example, Product Hunt can tap into their community data to determine relative app popularity.
 Reviewers must publish their methodology periodically to ensure transparency.

 To learn more see the detailed explanation of our ranking algorithm on our documentation.

 Do I have to Hunt my app on Product Hunt?

 As part of the ranking process, there is an assessment by App Reviewer Product Hunt via their community vote and their internal team vote.
 More info on the algorithm, here.
 The Hunt launch will have an impact on your final ranking, as you can see in the algorithm breakdown.
 Here is more info on Product Hunt launch best practices.
 In general, sharing and responsiveness to questions are encouraged, and it might help your community reception if you choose to hunt the app yourself.
 If not, Product Hunt can hunt your App as well.